 Innovate like it's 1938

-Blog by Simon, HMGCC’s Product and Engineering Deputy Director
+Blog by Simon, HMGCC’s Product and Engineering Director

 We are living in an age of innovation; a time of fast-paced technological evolution, bringing both opportunity and threat.